tcat-qldom/RPI-Net-Server/README.md

 # Net server for Oberon workstations

 This is an RPI based server application, connecting through *nRF24L01* wireless module.
 It requires specific wiring for use with P1 GPIO connector port on RPI side.
 Each FPGA Oberon station needs *nRF24L01* plugged in.
-It is basically `SCC.Mod',`Net.Mod' recoded in cpp, and it appears as another Oberon station to the user.
+It is basically `SCC.Mod`,`Net.Mod` recoded in cpp, and it appears as another Oberon station to the user.

 	| PIN | NRF24L01 | RPI P1 |   GPIO      |
 	|-----|----------|--------|-------------|